 - further care needed

-- if the injured worker was under the influence
+- if you were under the influence

 - any previous injury or disease contributing to the injury

-When the form is sent in a workers’ compensation claim is filed.
+When the form is sent in, a workers’ compensation claim is filed.

 Example: Janet is a retail manager.
 She injures her shoulder at work.
 She already filled out an Incident Report.